-If your environment does not satisfy these requirements, the procedure described in this guide might not work.
+If your environment does not satisfy these requirements, the procedure described in this guide may not be appropriate for you.
 For information about other Cloudera Manager installation options and requirements, see Installing Cloudera Manager and CDH.

 Download and Run the Cloudera Manager Server Installer